-- C. During situations when the Program staff is absent, depending on availability, Contractor may choose to cover some of the program hours with volunteers or relief workers paid via incentive cards or stipends. - D. All Program staff shall have experience in leading client activities and shall demonstrate responsiveness to Participant issues and concerns. - E. Contractor shall ensure the Computer Lab is staffed by a minimum of one (1) Computer Lab Technician at all times during operating hours. - 6.
+- C. During situations when the Program staff is absent, depending on availability, Contractor may choose to cover some of the program hours with volunteers or relief workers paid via incentive cards or stipends. - D. All Program staff shall have experience in leading client activities and shall demonstrate responsiveness to Participant issues and concerns. - E. Contractor shall ensure the Computer Lab is staffed by a minimum of 0.8 FTE Computer Lab Technician at all times during operating hours. - 6.
 EQUIPMENT AND SUPPLIES.
-As space permits, the RLC Computer Lab will accommodate up to ten (10) computers and associated equipment, as follows: - A. Contractor Equipment. - i.
-Contractor shall maintain the following items, as specified by the RLC Computer Lab Steering Committee: - 1.
+As space permits, the RLC Computer Lab will accommodate up to ten (10) computers and associated equipment, as follows: - A. Contractor Equipment. - Contractor shall maintain the following items, as specified by the RLC Computer Lab Steering Committee: - 1.
 Network capable, heavy-duty cycle printer; - 2.
 Large screen TV, to be used for presentations during classes; and - 3.
-Contractor shall be responsible to purchase supplies and any replacement parts necessary for ongoing operation of the Computer Lab, to include printer cartridges, paper, cleaning supplies, etc. This does not include replacement of County computers, in the event of irreparable damage or theft. - ii.
-Hardware purchased through this Contract shall be the property of the County and depreciated in accordance with generally accepted accounting practices.
-If the Computer Lab ceases operation or if the Agreement is terminated before the hardware is fully depreciated, Contractor shall return hardware to County. - B. County Property.
-County has purchased ten (10) computers (including monitor, keyboard, mouse, and CPU) for the use in the Computer Lab.
-If the Computer Lab does not have sufficient space for the ten (10) computers, County will hold remaining computers which will be used for replacements, should the need arise.
-The computers are the property of the County of Santa Barbara.
-Contractor shall take reasonable steps to ensure County property is secured and not damaged, misused or stolen.
-The computers shall be returned to County upon termination of this Agreement. - i.
-Contractor shall contact the Behavioral Wellness Management Information System (MIS) Help Desk at (805) 681-4006 within one (1) business day of significant issues affecting County computers.
+Contractor shall be responsible to purchase supplies and any replacement parts necessary for ongoing operation of the Computer Lab, to include printer cartridges, paper, cleaning supplies, etc. This does not include replacement of County computers, in the event of irreparable damage or theft. - Hardware purchased through this Contract shall be the property of the County and depreciated in accordance with generally accepted accounting practices.
+If the Computer Lab ceases operation or if the Agreement is terminated before the hardware is fully depreciated, Contractor shall return hardware to County.